 But at van Swieten’s musical salon gatherings, Mozart became increasingly fascinated with the “old music” of Johann Sebastian Bach (as well as that of Handel).
 Mozart’s study of J.S.
 Bach’s counterpoint included string trio and quartet transcriptions, and Bach’s influence can be heard particularly in such works as Mozart’s“Great” Mass in C minor, the Prelude (Fantasy) and Fugue in C major, and the finale of his Symphony No. 41 (“Jupiter”).
 As Mozart’s music presaged the Romantic period that followed, Bach’s influence traveled along with it—though Bach’s own music would be ignored until Sarah Levy and her great-nephew Felix Mendelssohn revived it in the 19th century.

-Bach’s music has exerted its compelling influence on composers and musicians ever since.
-And it continues to weaves it unique magic to listeners today.
+Bach’s music has exerted its compelling influence on composers and musicians ever since, and it continues to weaves it unique magic to listeners today.

 Dates, artists, venues, and repertoire are subject to change.
+Visit our Ticket Policies page.